 7 oar-some spots to SUP and kayak in Devon

-Getting out on the water this Easter?
+Getting out on the water this summer?
 Here's our pick of family-friendly places to paddle, plus options on watersports hire and picnic pitstops.

-Bored silly with your local walks?
-Or looking to book up some watersports for Easter family time?
-The weather’s warming up and that means it’s time to trade in those well-worn hiking boots for a paddle.
+Looking to hit the water this weekend?
+The weather’s finally hotting up and that means it’s time to trade in those well-worn hiking boots for a paddle.

-Muddy’s favourite waterways are all worth a punt, along with brilliant family-friendly suggestions around the county from the travel gurus at Stay in Devon.
+Muddy’s favourite waterways are well worth a punt, all brilliant family-friendly spots around the county.

 Exe Canal, Exeter